HugoMatilla/Refactoring-Summary/readme.md

 * subsets of methods seem to be together
 * subsets of data usually change together or depend on each other

-**Mechanics**

-* Decide how to split the responsibilities of the class.
-* Create a new class to express the split-off responsibilities.
-* Make a link from the old to the new class.
-* Use [11 Move Field]() on each field you wish to move.
-* Compile and test.
-* Use [10 Move Method]() to move methods over from old to new.
-Start with lower-level methods.
-* Compile and test.
-* Review and reduce the interfaces of each class.
-* Decide whether to expose the new class.
-If you do expose the class, decide whether to expose it as a reference object or as an immutable value object.

 ##13 Inline Class
 A class isn't doing very much.
 _Move all its features into another class and delete it._